 - Server Bandwidth: Your web host provides you with a certain amount of bandwidth to use each month.
-Videos, especially very long ones, eat up that bandwidth and bring your site to a crawl even on the best web hosts.
+Videos, especially very long ones, can eat up that bandwidth and bring your site to a crawl even on the best web hosts.

 - Slow Loading Times: When you upload your video, it will most likely sit on a single server.
 Hundreds or even thousands of people may try to view your video at once.
 However, they’ll have to wait because too many people will be accessing it at the same time and cause it to load slowly or to freeze while playing.

 - Storage Limits: Your web host will have a limit to the number of files you can upload.
 If not, it will at least limit the size of the files.
 If you have a video that’s 100 MB but the host limits videos to 50 MB, you’re out of luck.